zilkey/auto_tagger/README.md

      ** staging    staging/20090331050908         8031807feb5f4f99dd83257cdc07081fa6080cba some commit message
      ** production production/20090331050917      8031807feb5f4f99dd83257cdc07081fa6080cba some commit message

+## Running tests:

+You must be able to ssh into your box via localhost (remote login) It will create all kinds of files, and run cap deploys locally

 ## Acknowledgments

 Special thanks to Brian Takita for the original recipes, and to Mike Dalessio for his git fu.